 When a player decides to miss a legion game to go and practice or play in a tournament with a “travel tournament” team, this is not acceptable and shows a lack of commitment and appreciation to our veterans and supporters.
 Therefore, it is important that before a player plays American Legion Baseball, they understand that for the summer season, they are demonstrating their appreciation and commitment to our veterans.

 All players interested and committed to playing American Legion Baseball are required to register and pay the required fee on-line.
-Click on the following link that will take you to the registration page (ADD LINK)

 The Tucson American Legion League will offer the following divisions:

 American Legion teams for the most part are made up of High School baseball programs.
 All teams whether high school or non-high school teams are required to have a “base” school.
 American Legion uses school enrollment that includes grades 10 through 12.
 The maximum enrollment for a team is 5,000 students.
 Team cannot go over this enrollment number.